 Call or Book Online and Regain Your Quality of Life.

 “I loved my visit from start to finish.
 Silicon Valley Eye Physicians staff is friendly, caring, and knowledgeable.
-The eye exam that I had for keratoconus was incredibly thorough and Dr. Moshe Mendelson and Dr. Jackson Lau explained all the results very clearly.
+The eye exam that I had for keratoconus was incredibly thorough and Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng explained all the results very clearly.
 He fitted me for scleral lenses, and now my eyes feel so comfortable that I frequently forget that I’m wearing contact lenses.“